beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 ##### git remote
-Lets users can create, list and delete connections to repositories, so that, a specified URL is linked to a quick access.
+Lets users can create, list and delete connections to repositories so a specified URL is linked to a quick access.
 ``` sh

 # List all connections.